Photo by Tracy O

 In the statement, Trulia co-founder and CEO Pete Flint said… well, he didn’t say all that much really…

 “This additional capital will help us take advantage of this opportunity and continue our accelerated growth.
 This market is also a unique time to help real estate brokers and agents transition their marketing efforts and services online.
-In the coming year, we plan to roll out world-class products that will continue to transform the online real estate experience.”How to find the hidden potholes on the road to agent productivityA simple step-by-step to help you save time and money READ MORE
+In the coming year, we plan to roll out world-class products that will continue to transform the online real estate experience.”6 questions to attract more perfect clientsTom Ferry outlines the process to identify your “ideal” client – and how to become the professional they choose READ MORE

 Also found in the release – Trulia claimed it has: